Paris Mayor Hidalgo Says To Bow Out In 2026

 Hidalgo, who has been at the reins in city hall since 2014 as Paris's first woman mayor, told the Le Monde daily: "I will not run for a third term.
 It is a decision I made a long time ago."

-"I have always believed that two terms are enough to bring about profound changes," added Hidalgo, 65, who won a second term in 2020 elections.
+"I have always believed that two terms are enough to bring about profound changes," added Hidalgo, 65, who won a second term in 2020.

-She backed fellow Socialist Remi Feraud, a senator, to succeed her, saying he "has the necessary solidity, seriousness and capacity to rally" people together to become mayor.
+She backed fellow Socialist Remi Feraud, a senator, to succeed her, saying he has the "has the necessary solidity, seriousness and capacity to rally" people together.

 In 2026, the Socialists are likely to face a challenge for city hall from right-wing Culture Minister Rachida Dati who for the last years has been an implacable critic of Hidalgo in one of the most bitter rivalries in French politics.

-Former deputy mayor Emmanuel Gregoire, who has icy relations with Hidalgo despite sharing the same political home, has also expressed his intention to stand.
+Former deputy mayor Emmanuel Gregoire, who has icy relations with Hidalgo despite sharing the same political family, has also expressed his intention to stand.

-In a crowded field, another name being cited from the centre is former prime minister Gabriel Attal.
+In a crowded field, another name being cited from the centre is former prime minister Gabriel Attal, while Communist senator Ian Brossat has also expressed interest.

-Hidalgo in the interview ruled out any further crack at the presidency, after her 2022 campaign saw her record a humiliatingly low score of 1.74 percent.
+The right will be eager to win back the city hall, which for 18 years was run by Jacques Chirac who would go on to be president.

-During her stint in office, Hidalgo has increased cycle lanes in Paris at the expense of cars and also organised referendums that resulted in the banning of rental e-scooters and the tripling of parking fees for SUVs.
+He was succeeded in 1995 by fellow right-winger Jean Tiberi, but Socialists have had control since Bertrand Delanoe won office in 2001.

-But critics accuse her of merely shifting traffic and causing even heavier concentrations of cars elsewhere with bike schemes while also allowing security, cleanliness and public transport to deteriorate.
+Hidalgo has ruled out any further crack at the presidency, after her 2022 campaign saw her record a humiliatingly low score of 1.74 percent.

 Legal Disclaimer: